prbn97/internship-project/taskstodo/docs/dayBookDevelompent.md

 I learned docker, and now undestand more the concepts of CI/CD.

 But first make a deploy with tsuru is the goal now.
+## *The code since then*

+updates
++ Users with Jwt tokens
++ Mysql Database for users and tasks
++ docker-compose.yaml tu build a environments

+My backend is okay now, there is a need for more tests, but for now it is enough, i can focus in make a dev and prod environments for start using tsuru.

+updates to DO:
+- make more tests for the back
+- refactor the front for the new features (users service)

+### *The structure:*
+    + /intership-project/

+        + /front-taskstodo/
+            + /node_modules/
+            + /public/
+            + /src/
+                - /components/
+                - /App.go
+                - /index.go
+            - Dockerfile
+            - Dockerfile.dev
+            - package-lock.json
+            - package.json
+            - README.md

+        + /taskstodo/
+            + /cmd/
+                - /main.go
+                - /api/
+                - /migrate/
+            + /configs/
+                - /env.go
+            + /db/
+                - /db.go
+            + /docs/
+                - /dayBookDevelopment.md
+                - /openapi.yaml
+            + /services/
+                - /auth/
+                - /models/
+                - /tasks/
+                - /users/
+                - /utils/
+            - .env
+            - Dockerfile
+            - Dockerfile.dev
+            - go.mod
+            - go.sum
+            - Makefile
+            - README.md

+        - .gitignore
+        - docker-compose.dev.yaml
+        - docker-compose.yaml